 What We Are Asking You to Do To Keep Us Safe

 - Stop the spread.
 If you or anyone in your travelling group has been sick in the previous week or have flu-like symptoms, please reschedule your trip.

 - Be patient.
 Due to the capacity orders from our new health and safety practices, line-ups are sure to happen.
 Rest assured, our businesses are working hard to get through the lines as quickly, and safely, as possible.
 New practices such as sanitizing in between customers make for a little bit more time, but ensures your safety.

 - Please follow the “sasquatch-sized” social distancing guidelines set out by our restaurants, accommodations, retailers, and tour operators.
 Please visit individual businesses websites for their expectations from you.

-- Restaurants are mandated to have a MAXIMUM group size of 6 patrons per table, restricted to family members only, and tables must be 2 metres apart.
+- Restaurants are mandated to have a MAXIMUM group size of 6 patrons per table, and tables must be 2 meters apart.
 Please respect these rules outlined by the Provincial Health Authority.